catachiii/catachiii.github.io/_pages/reading.md

 Gabriel García Márquez - Cien años de soledad / One Hundred Years of Solitude

+Gabriel García Márquez - Ojos de perro azul / Eyes of a Blue Dog

 Italo Calvino - Tutte le cosmicomiche / The Complete Cosmicomics

 Italo Calvino - Il castello dei denstini incrociati / The Castle of Crossed Destinies